Tutorials

 picsim --pic all P1 LOPS2 --spec G --lum V --mag 9.5-11.2 -o </path/to/outdir>

 Notice that for all examples shown, we parse the argument --project or -o which is needed in order to save the stellar catalogue to our project location.
-To lower the I/O writing between software packges, the stellar catalogues are saved to a binary format called feather (with file extension .ftr).
+To lower the I/O writing between software packages, the stellar catalogues are saved to a binary format called feather (with file extension .ftr).
 The two seperate catalogues are for the targets (starcat**_target.ftr) and contaminants (starcat**_contaminant.ftr).
 A log file is likewise created with the settings you used to generate the catalogue (in case you forget).

 Note